Jo40519/Jo40519/README.md

 Studying with a focus on front-end. <br>
 Experience with framework development: Angular and Spring, Java. <br>
 Has knowledge in HTML, CSS, JavaScript, TypeScript and GIT. <br>
-Graduating in Information Systems at Unipê.aaaa
+Graduating in Information Systems at Unipê.

  <div>
   <a href="https://github.com/Jo40519">